 You do not need to focus a reader (scanner) on a tag as you do when scanning barcodes or QR codes.

 You only need to touch one asset after another in order to scan them all.
 And,

-(currently only android) as NFC readers / writers, so NFC system will be significantly less expensive to implement.
+At the same time, unlike RFID asset tracking system where you need to purchase dedicated RFID scanners, you can use regular smartphones as NFC readers / writers, so NFC asset tracking system will be significantly less expensive to implement.

 How Does GPS Asset Tracking System Work?